 Adult Education Programs & Topics

 Adult basic education can encompass many different skills, from improving literacy levels to passing the U.S. citizenship exam.
+Typically these programs are designed to help adults transition to postsecondary education for the the ultimate purpose of beginning a career that requires such an education.
 Adult basic education programs and classes can cover the following topics:

 - High school diploma equivalency